OH-Research/pdh_data_review/0_about.md

 <div id="tipue_search_content"></div>

-This website aims to review available health datasets (with a focus on New Zealand) to help researchers.
+This website aims to list available health datasets (with a focus on New Zealand) to help health data science researchers.
+It was compiled from 2016-2022 by researchers supported by <a href="https://precisiondrivenhealth.com">Precision Driven Health</a>, a New Zealand-based research partnership supporting health data science.

 <h4> <u>References:</u> </h4>